denini08/Portfolio/README.md

 ### Portfolio

-:steam_locomotive: Portfolio built using React.
+:steam_locomotive: Portfolio built using React and Redux.
 It contains a home, contact and blog page.

 #### Contents